MTPrime/street_art_classifier/README.md

 ### Data Overview

+There are 22,830 images across 18 art styles.

 |  Style | Total Images  |  Wall Only |
 |--------|---------------|------------|
 |  Wildstyle | 3131  | 2656 |